How to Start or Stop Windows Automatic Maintenance

 Registry and Group Policy Alternatives

-If you’re comfortable with advanced settings, you can disable Windows Automatic Maintenance using the Registry Editor or the Group Policy Editor.
+Advanced system configurations allow disabling Windows Automatic Maintenance through the Registry Editor or the Group Policy Editor.

 Pros and Cons of Disabling Maintenance